Buick V6 engine: Series II

-Introduced in 1995, the Series II is quite a different engine.
-It is also by far the most popular of the 3800 family for its power, smoothness, fuel efficiency, and reliability, although the stroke for the 3.8 liter engine remained at 3.4 in, and the bore remained at 3.8 in.
-That said, the engine architecture was vastly changed.
+Introduced in 1995, the Series II is by far the most popular of the 3800 family, known for its power, smoothness, fuel efficiency, and reliability.
+Although the stroke and bore for the 3.8 liter engine remained at 3.4 in, and 3.8 in respectively, the engine architecture was vastly changed.
 The deck height is shorter than the Series I, reducing weight and total engine package size.
 This required that the piston connecting rods be shortened 1 in, and the crankshaft was also redesigned.
 A new intake manifold improved breathing while a redesigned cylinder head featured larger valves and a higher compression ratio.
-The result was 205 hp and 230 lbft, better fuel economy, and 26 lb lighter overall weight (to 392 lb).
+The result was 205 hp and 230 lbft, better fuel economy, and 26 lb lighter overall weight down to 392 lb.
 This 3800 weighs only 22 lb more than the all-aluminum High Feature V6 that currently dominates GM's six-cylinder applications, despite being an all cast-iron design.

-The new intake manifold greatly improved airflow.
-To meet emissions standards, an EGR tube was placed in the intake manifold to reduce combustion temperatures.
+To meet emissions standards, an EGR tube was placed in a new, improved higher airflow intake manifold to reduce combustion temperatures.

 The 3800 Series II was on the Ward's 10 Best Engines list for 1995 through 1997.

 GM recalled 1.5 million vehicles with this engine on April 14, 2009 due to risk of fire from engine oil leaking under the valve cover gaskets onto hot exhaust manifolds.
 The fire could spread to the nearby plastic spark plug wire retainers on the valve cover and then to the rest of the engine compartment.
 GM fitted the affected vehicles with redesigned spark plug wire retainers.
 These engines were noted for having problems with the plastic upper intake manifold cracking around the EGR passage.
 The engine would then hydrolock.
 The lower intake gaskets and upper intake manifolds were revised, correcting all these issues.